 After the Arden Hills Project lost momentum, other alternatives were explored.
 One of them was a Jesuit College for sale in the town of St. Bonifacius, a suburb of the Twin Cities.
 The main building had only been built ten years before and held 175,000 square feet of room within its cross shape.

-In September 1969 papers were signed to purchase the 173-acre campus for $3.1 million on an 8% contract for deed.
-The faculty showed that their faith in the move by immediately purchasing houses in St. Bonifacius, Minnesota.
+In September 1969, papers were signed to purchase the 173-acre campus for $3.1 million on an 8% contract for deed.
+The faculty showed their faith in the move by immediately purchasing houses in St. Bonifacius, Minnesota.

 A friend of the College donated property and a home on Tabor Lake in northern Wisconsin in 1977.
-This site was used for small retreats and family gatherings by the College.
+This site was used by the College for small retreats and family gatherings.

 The athletics program continued to be an important aspect of college life.
 The official start of the football program in 1984 provided an exciting element to college life.

 A new stadium to seat 500 fans was constructed and gave the football team, called the Crusaders, a place to compete.